HungryTurtleCode/htc_website/jekyll/_drafts/parallax-library.md

 ---
-title: Hacky Parallax Code To NPM Library
+title: Writing an NPM Library (Parallax Provider)
 image:
 excerpt: In this tutorial we will take the hacky parallax code we wrote before and turn it into a nice generalised library that can be used to implement arbitrary parallax website.
 Ultimately we will publish the library to NPM.